These easy 2 ingredient bagels are made with just Greek yogurt and self-rising flour. There's no yeast or boiling required!

 Step-by-Step Instructions

 Step 1: In a bowl, combine flour and yogurt.
-Turn out onto a floured surface (parchment paper works well!) and knead for about 5 minutes, adding flour to your hands as needed, until the dough is smooth and only slightly tacky.
+Turn out onto a floured surface.
+I like to use parchment baking sheets and knead for about 5 minutes, adding flour to your hands as needed, until the dough is smooth and only slightly tacky.
 Form the dough into a round and divide it into four equal pieces.

 Step 2: Shape each piece of dough into a long log about 4 to 6 inches long.
 Then make a circle pinching the ends together forming the bagel shape.